From PhysioNet to Foundation Models -- A History and Potential Futures: Appendix

-As I've already noted, so many public competitions do not result in any meaningful outcomes \cite{MaierHein2018RankingsCare}.
+As I've already noted, many public competitions do not yield meaningful outcomes \cite{MaierHein2018RankingsCare}.
 I hope the structure I have outlined in this article helps to ensure that the data continues to be used in innovative ways, and is built upon in the immediate aftermath of the Challenge - a critical period when so much is known about the data, and can easily be lost in the decompression that follows the intense finale.